 "Are they joking?
 This ship hadn't jumped in ten years," Tigh replied.

-"We have no choice Saul; too many Cylon raiders between us and Picon to go through, especially without bullets."
+"We have no choice Saul; too many Cylon raiders between Picon and us to go through without bullets."

 "Mister Gaeta, plot jump coordinates for Picon."

-Gaeta worked on the console in front of him for almost five minutes, before pulling out the special key.
-Without this key the jump drive would not work.
+Gaeta worked on the console in front of him for almost five minutes, before pulling out the unique key.
+Without this key, the jump drive would not work.
 "I have the coordinates, Commander."

 "Set the clock."

 The cloak was set for ten seconds.
 At the end of the ten seconds, Gaeta turned the key, with the ship powering up the FTL drive and jumping away.

 Adama entered Admiral Nagala's office in the Colonial's military headquarter on Picon where the admiral was sitting behind his desk, swamped by a small mountain of paperwork.

 "Commander Adama, thank you for joining me," the Admiral said, the moment he saw Adama.